-Assume that the treatment is to be continued at home and secure backup power for the medical device, a resuscitator bag, medical goods, care items, etc. (basically for seven days.)
+Assume that the treatment is to be continued at home and secure backup power for the medical device, a resuscitator bag, medical goods, care items, etc. in case of blackout (basically for seven days.).

-(2) Preparations in case evacuation or hospitalization is needed
+(2) Preparations in case evacuation or medical consultation is needed